uwmadisoncals/cals-main-plugins/wysija-newsletters/readme.txt

 [MailPoet Premium](http://www.mailpoet.com/premium/) offers these nifty extra features:

 * Send to more than 2000 subscribers
-* A beautiful statistics dashboard to compare your newsletters, and subscribers
+* A beautiful statistics dashboard to compare your newsletters and subscribers
 * Detailed stats for each subscriber and newsletter
-* Automated bounce handling, keep your subscribers' list clean
+* Automated bounce handling that keeps your subscribers' list clean
-* Test your spam score before you send a newsletter to your subscribers
+* Test your SPAM score before you send a newsletter to your subscribers
 * Improve deliverability with DKIM signature
-* Don't reinstall.
-Simply install an additional plugin
+* Simple install process
 * Priority support: let us optimize your settings!

 [Visit our Premium page](http://www.mailpoet.com/premium/).